Website Manager

 CLINIC DAY -

 A couple days after clinic, the coaches will gather to assemble the teams.
-You will receive an email by the TBD with your team and coach contact info.
+You will receive information with your team and coach contact info after the teams are set in October.
+Practices then begin in November.

 DRAFT PROCESS (Rec Leagues)

 The draft was designed to do the best we can to keep teams balanced.
-This eliminates a team coming in with 4 or 5 players that may have higher talent which causes lopsided games.
+This attempts to eliminate a team coming in with 4 or 5 players that may have higher talent, which causes lopsided games.
 The draft process has worked great for several years.
 That said, no matter what system we use, every year there will be teams that are better and teams that are not.
 Remember, the players that are not at the clinic are randomly assigned after the players are drafted.
-Therefore, luck of the draw could end building a better team.
-So when we hear a team is "stacked" or is "unfair", I can tell you that it is luck.
-At the end of the day though if we are teaching kids about character, this is part of it.
+Therefore, luck of the draw result in a better team.
+So, when we hear a team is "stacked" or is "unfair,” I can tell you that it is luck.
+At the end of the day, though, if we are teaching kids about character, this is part of it.
 Throughout their life, they are going to be a part of a team that is not as good and be on teams that are better.
 It is our job as parents to help them through it.

 Q&A

-Where are the games and practices?
-All games and practices are scheduled at Erie Bank Sports Park unless a change is made due to availability.
+· Where are the games and practices?
+All games and practices are scheduled at various locations throughout Erie and Millcreek.
+However, where you practice on week 1 will be where you play every week, unless there is a change due to availability.
+That will be communicated with ample amount of time to make accommodations.

-• When are practices and when do they start?
+· When are practices and when do they start?
 Practices typically start the first week of November.
-Teams will practice on average 4-5 times in November.
+Teams will practice at least 4 times in November (more if the schedule permits).
 There is no set day for practices in November, they vary between weekday evenings and weekends.
-Once the season starts in December, practices are combined with games except for Junior and Senior leagues.
-Combined means they come and practice for a half hour and then immediately following that, they play their game.
+Once the season starts the first week of December, practices are combined with games, except for Junior and Senior leagues.
+Combined means they come and practice for 15-20 and then immediately following that, they play their game.
 This means that once December arrives, everything is focused on Saturdays.

-• When are games?
+· When are games?
 The majority of games are held on Saturdays.
 Games begin at 8:00 am and run until 6:00.
+Times will vary each week.
 We take time off for Christmas/New Year and usually finish the season by the second or third week of February.
-High School league will play games on weeknights.

-• Is it possible that we could play a game other than Saturday?
-Historically all rec games are on Saturdays, team division and high school is on weeknights.
-That said, we have experienced growth for 7 straight years and eventually we might not fit everything into Saturdays.
-Based on registrations, there is always the possibility of a random weeknight game but that would be an exception.
+· Is it possible that we could play a game other than Saturday?
+Historically, all rec games are on Saturdays, team division and high school is on weeknights.
+That said, we have experienced exponential growth over the last several years, and eventually we might not fit everything into Saturdays.
+Based on registrations, there is always the possibility of a random weeknight game, but that would be an exception and will be communicated at the start of the season to plan accordingly.

-• What is the GirlsTeam Division?
-In our recreational league we have some rule restrictions to allow all players a chance to succeed along with the guaranteed playing time.
-Some players wanted a higher level of competition so we formed the Team division.
+· What is the GirlsTeam Division?
+In our recreational league, we have some rule restrictions to allow all players a chance to succeed along with the guaranteed playing time.
+Some players want a higher level of competition, so we formed the Girls Team division.
 In this division, a coach forms a team and brings the whole team in as a unit.
-There are no rule restrictions and no guaranteed playing time, when you sign up to play with a coach, that coach is making all of the decisions for the team.
-Many teams that start out in the Team division end up staying together and play tournament or AAU basketball after the season.
-We have playoffs and a championship in this division as well.
+There are no rule restrictions and no guaranteed playing time.
+When you sign up to play with a coach, that coach is making all of the decisions for the team.
+Many teams that start out in the Team division end up staying together and play for their school team, tournament or AAU basketball after the season.
+We have playoffs and a championship in this division, as well.

-• If I sponsor a team will my child have the sponsor?
+· If I sponsor a team will my child have the sponsor?
 Yes, we do everything we can to align the sponsors with the child.
 If there is going to be an issue where we can't, we will reach out and you can decide what you want to do with your sponsorship.
-In the last four years we have only had that happen one time.
+There can only be one sponsor per team, so if your child ends up on a team with a sponsor already, they may be moved to a different team.

-• I wasn't aware of your program, what's the history of it?
+· I wasn't aware of your program, what's the history of it?
 Our basketball program has been in existence for 65 years.
-Last year we had 1000 boys and girls participate in the program.
-It is one of the best values for your money in town.
+Last year we had 1,000 boys and girls participate in the program.
+We look forward to having you join us this season!

 Any additional questions on basketball, please contact [email protected]